 FNR SITING CRITERIA:

 Ideally for both safety and long term structural stability the primary sodium pool of an FNR should be installed in a cavity cut out of a granite mountain.
-However, such ideal sites are seldom available in urban locations.
+However, such ideal FNR sites are seldom available in urban locations.

 Shale is a fine-grained, clastic sedimentary rock composed of mud that is a mix of flakes of clay minerals and tiny fragments (silt-sized particles) of other minerals, especially quartz and calcite.
 The ratio of clay to other minerals is variable.
 The shale that typically exists about 7 m below grade under Toronto has a maximum load bearing capacity of about 5000 kPa.
 Shale is not as good as granite but it is adequate for FNR support.

-In the event of a malevolent attack it is essential to rapidly remove heat from the liquid sodium to reduce its temperature to under 200 degrees C, to cover the sodium pool to exclude rain water and to maintain argon cover gas to prevent further sodium oxidation.
-A spare temporary sheet metal roof should be stored nearby and should be available for immediate deployment to exclude oxygen and rain water in the event of a major FNR roof failure.
+In the event of a malevolent attack it is essential to rapidly remove heat from the liquid sodium to reduce its temperature to under 200 degrees C so that the sodium will not spontaneously burn in air, to exclude rain water and to maintain sufficient argon cover gas while extracting heat from the sodium to prevent a sodium fire.
+Ideally spare temporary sheet metal roof material should be stored in the reactor roof space to available for immediate deployment to exclude rain water in the event of a major FNR roof rupture.

 There should be provision for nearby sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit future major maintenance/repairs to the FNR primary liquid sodium tank.
-There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to fuel bundle transport cylinder and vice versa.
+There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to fuel bundle transport cylinders and vice versa.

-The sodium will likely be delivered to the reactor site either in tanker trucks or as a solid in open top 55 US gallon steel drums with removeable covers.
+The sodium will likely be delivered to the reactor site either in tanker trucks or as a solid in 55 US gallon steel drums with removeable covers.
 There may be as many as 24,000 such drums.
 These drums need to be stored on pallets in groups separated by aisles that act as fire breaks and provide access for fire suppression.
 A safe drum pallet size is 30 inches X 30 inches.
 Hence exclusive of aisles the single level drum storage space requirement is: